 Buffet selections change daily.
 “It gives customers a good variety and allows for repeat business.
 You can eat every day of the week and have different choices,” he says.

-“We peel the potatoes and make homemade mashed potatoes every day, which is unheard of in today’s restaurant,” he says.
+“We peel the potatoes and make homemade mashed potatoes every day, which is unheard of in today’s restaurant,” says Pennington.

-“People routinely thank me for the buffet, for offering a quality meal at a reasonable price, that’s comparable to grandma’s cooking.”
+Pennington says people routinely thank him for the buffet for “offering a quality meal at a reasonable price, that’s comparable to grandma’s cooking.”